astropy/astropy/docs/timeseries/index.rst

 the data, and carry out some basic analysis.
 For more details about creating and using time series, see the full documentation in :ref:`using-timeseries`.

-The most minimal time series class is |TimeSeries| — it represents a time series as a collection of values at specific points in time.
+The most basic time series class is |TimeSeries| — it represents a time series as a collection of values at specific points in time.
 If you are interested in representing time series as measurements in discrete time bins, you will likely be interested in the |BinnedTimeSeries| subclass which we show in